Kelsey Kinnamon

 She went on to earn a master’s degree in Sport & Exercise Psychology at Georgia Southern University, where she completed two years of rigorous coursework and sport psychology training.
 Here, Kelsey worked with numerous Division I teams, athletes, and coaches to enhance performance and team culture, navigate injury recovery, and manage the stress of competing in Division I athletics amidst the COVID-19 pandemic.
 Kelsey also conducted research examining collegiate coaches’ roles in supporting student-athlete mental health.

-Kelsey is also a Certified Mental Performance Consultant (CMPC) through the Association of Applied Sport Psychology.
+Kelsey is also a Certified Mental Performance Consultant (CMPC) through the Association for Applied Sport Psychology.
 CMPC is the only nationally accredited certification for mental performance professionals in the United States.
 CMPCs are recognized for their expertise and ethical practice to help performers be their best.

 KB Mental Performance consultants are not only applied practitioners, they are also researchers within the field.